Holy Cross Abbey (Poitiers): Rebellion

 In 589, an insurrection broke out in the community of nuns which became a scandal throughout the empire.
-Led by two royal princesses, Basina, daughter of Chilperic I and her cousin, Clotilda, a group of nuns left the abbey and took refuge in a nearby church.
-There they accused the abbess of the monastery, Leubovère, of both excessive rigor in her treatment of the nuns under her charge and of immorality.
+Led by two royal princesses, Basina, daughter of Chilperic I and her cousin, Chlothild, a group of nuns left the abbey and took refuge in a nearby church.
+There they accused the abbess, Leubovère, of both excessive rigor in her treatment of the nuns under her charge and of immorality.
 The group recruited a large group of men to seize the abbess and confine her.
 Intense fighting took place in the abbey which lasted for days.

 Modern era

 The abbey was heavily damaged during the French Wars of Religion during the 16th century.
 What does remain of the ancient abbey buildings dates from that era.
 They were constructed under Abbess Charlotte-Flandrina of Orange-Nassau, daughter of William the Silent, who had converted to Catholicism and entered the abbey as a nun.

 Most of the ancient abbey buildings were destroyed in the course of the French Revolution.